urmzd/chess/README.md

         isEmpty(x,y):
             @param X: The X coordinate on the board to check.
             @param Y: The Y coordinate on the board to check.

+        @desc: Updates board with new position.
+        update(x,y):
+            @param X: The new X position of the piece.
+            @param Y: The new Y position of the piece.